In many cases, content is the primary driver of many important things at a business — organic traffic, leads, and, of course, revenue.

 In other words, they may either have multiple deadlines to meet at once or they may have another full-time day job.

 We've seen writers no-show to content planning meetings and blatantly miss final delivery deadlines.

-This is perhaps the greatest drawback from leveraging third-party writers.
+This is perhaps the greatest drawback of leveraging third-party writers.

-The bottom line is that content is directly tied to the growth of your business, and the companies that own the growth of their organization reap the greatest ROI.
+Content is directly tied to the growth of your business, and the companies that own the growth of their organization reap the greatest return on investment (ROI).

-Now that we’ve dug into outsourcing, let’s see how insourcing stacks up.
+Now that we’ve dug into outsourcing, let’s see how insourcing your content creation stacks up.

 Companies that are most successful with content insourcing have:

 Executive leadership buy-in that content creation is not just a marketing initiative — it’s an organizational initiative and requires that sales, service, and marketing all contribute as the subject matter experts (SMEs).

 Should the number of articles per week need to be increased to drive more organic traffic and leads, you have someone on your team who you can work directly with to pivot and not feel chained by a contract.